Japanese submarine Ro-106: Loss

 Ro-106 was on the surface north of the Admiralty Islands at 03:51 on 22 May 1944 when George established radar contact on her at a range of 14,000 yd bearing 303 degrees from George.
 Shortly thereafter, England also detected Ro-106 on radar and assessed the contact as a surfaced submarine.
 While George and Raby closed the range, England steamed northeast to cut off Ro-106′s escape.

-Ro-106′s radar detector apparently did not detect the radar signals from the approaching destroyer escorts and was still on the surface when George illuminated her with searchlights at a range of 4,000 yd.
+Ro-106′s radar detector apparently did not detect the radar signals from the approaching destroyer escorts and she was still on the surface when George illuminated her with searchlights at a range of 4,000 yd.
 She crash-dived and began radical maneuvers to disrupt and confuse the sonars aboard the destroyer escorts and avoid hits by their antisubmarine weapons.
 George achieved sonar contact on her at 04:10 and fired a barrage of Hedgehog projectiles, but missed.